 While history is a common theme on this island, perhaps no attraction holds as much notoriety as the Greek and Roman ruins located here, which are preserved as the Paphos Archaeological Park.

-Designated as a UNESCO World Heritage Site, it contains an out of this world collection of artifacts, including villas, mosaics, cinema’s, theatres, a necropolis known as the Tomb Of The Kings, and even the Basilica Of Panagia Limeniotissa.
+Designated as a UNESCO World Heritage Site, it contains an out-of-this-world collection of artifacts, including Roman villas, mosaics, temples, cinemas, theatres, a necropolis known as the Tomb Of The Kings, and even the Basilica Of Panagia Limeniotissa.
 Such is the breath-taking nature of the display that Paphos was even designated a European Capital For Culture in 2017.

-While this site is obviously the main attraction in the area, it certainly isn’t all it has to offer, as Paphos Castle, Paphos Lighthouse, the Agios Neophytos Monastery, the House of Dionysus, Kato Paphos, Aphrodite Water Park, and the Byzantine and District Archaeological Museum’s are just some of the incredible attractions on offer in the area.
+While this site is obviously the main attraction in the area, it certainly isn’t all it has to offer, as Paphos Castle, Paphos Lighthouse, the Agios Neophytos Monastery, the House of Dionysus, Kato Paphos, the Byzantine and District Archaeological Museum’s are just some of the incredible attractions on offer in the area.

 It even has a more modern side to the area too, as there are 4 separate tourist resorts located in the city, which is also home to the mildest temperatures on the entire island.
 So, even in the unlikely event, you aren’t interested in any of the history on offer, there are still plenty of traditional tourist amenities to keep you occupied and entertained for the duration of your stay.